7 Time-Saving Kitchen Gadgets for Healthier Meals

 The programmable Crock-Pot 6.0-Quart Slow Cooker with iStir Stirring System ($69.99 on Crock-Pot, check price on Amazon) adds smarts to an already great appliance.
 Program your cooking time and once it's complete, the slow cooker will automatically shift to keeping your dinner warm.
 And if your dish requires stirring, there's a lid attachment with paddles (a general purpose paddle and a stew paddle) that will stir your food for you.

 For more versatility, the Instant Pot IP-LUX60 V3 6-Quart ($79.95 at Instant Pot, check price on Amazon) does almost everything: a pressure cooker, a slow cooker, a rice cooker, a steamer and a warmer.
 It comes with 10 preprogrammed settings and has a 24-hour timer to delay cooking, so it starts and finishes right when you want it to.

 This smart kitchen gadget also has a microprocessor that constantly monitors pressure, temperature and time to make sure your food is cooked to perfection.

 If you're a fan of starting the day off with a fast food-style breakfast sandwich, this easy breakfast sandwich maker will save you calories, time and money.

-The handy Hamilton Beach Breakfast Sandwich Maker ($30 at Hamilton Beach and $21 at Amazon) toasts bread, cooks the egg and heats meat, cheese and anything else you want on your ideal breakfast sandwich.
+The handy Hamilton Beach Breakfast Sandwich Maker ($24.99 at Hamilton Beach, check price on Amazon) toasts bread, cooks the egg and heats meat, cheese and anything else you want on your ideal breakfast sandwich.
 And since the surfaces are non-stick, you can use little or no butter.

 Just combine the ingredients for your sandwich in the sandwich maker, and it will cook, toast and heat to perfection.
 That sounds like breakfast deliciousness to us.